Adding a GitRepo

 PRIVATE KEY and should not contain a passphase.

-Put your private key into secret:
+Put your private key into secret, use the namespace the GitRepo is in:

 Private key with passphrase is not supported.